-H6-6.
+- H6-6.
 Receipt of resignation; authority of the chair.
-If, prior to resolution of the investigation, a written resignation signed by the representative who is the subject of the investigation has been received by the chair, the chair may terminate the meetings of the select committee.
+If, prior to resolution of the investigation, a written resignation signed by the Representative who is the subject of the investigation has been received by the chair, the chair may terminate the meetings of the select committee. - H6-7.

-H6-7.
 Select committee report.
 Any action to expel, censure, discipline, or exonerate a Representative shall be proposed in a select committee report of the Select Committee on Discipline and Expulsion.
 If the select committee report calls for expulsion, censure, or discipline, the report shall set forth the causes and grounds for which expulsion, censure, or discipline is being recommended by the House of Representatives, and it shall state the particular form of action recommended to the House of Representatives.
-If the select committee report calls for exoneration, the report shall set forth the reasons why exoneration is appropriate.
+If the select committee report calls for exoneration, the report shall set forth the reasons why exoneration is appropriate. - H6-8.

-H6-8.
 Procedure in the House of Representatives.
 Adoption of a select committee report for the expulsion of a Representative requires the favorable vote of a two-thirds majority of the elected members.
 Adoption of a select committee report for the censure or discipline of a Representative requires the favorable vote of a three-fifths majority of the elected members.
-Adoption of a select committee report for the elected members.
-Adoption of a select the elected members are required to the elected members.
-Adoption of a select committee report for the elected members.
-Adoption of a select the elected members are report for the elected members.
+Adoption of a select committee report for the exoneration of a Representative requires the favorable vote of a majority of the elected members.

 CHAPTER 7.
 CONSENT CALENDAR

-H7-1.
+- H7-1.
 Consent calendar.
 Notwithstanding Joint Rule 13-1, a bill requiring a two-thirds vote of the members-elect may not be voted on the House consent calendar.
-If such a bill is placed on the House consent calendar, the presiding officer shall order it removed and placed on the next legislative day's regular bill calendar.
+If such a bill is placed on the House consent calendar, the presiding officer shall order it removed and placed on the next legislative day's regular bill calendar. - H7-2.

-H7-2.
 Approval of consent calendar is final disposition.
 Notwithstanding Joint Rule 13-4, after allowing a reasonable time for questions from the floor on the bills and resolutions on the consent calendar and after permitting the proponents to answer the questions, the speaker of the House shall call for a vote on the consent calendar.
 Approval of the consent calendar by a majority of the members-elect of the House is considered final disposition of all the bills and resolutions on the consent calendar.